brucerun42195/aws-networking-workshop/README.md

 ![Deployment Diagram](images/privatesnroute.jpg)

-7) Launch a EC2 Instance in VPC4OnPremises-PrivateSN
+7) Launch an EC2 Instance in VPC4OnPremises-PrivateSN

 To test the network connectivity behind the CSR1000V, we need to launch an EC2 instance with private IP only in **VPC4OnPremises-PrivateSN**.
 Follow the link below if you don't know how to launch a Linux EC2 instance.

 <https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/welcome.html>

-7) Test the Routing Behavior
+8) Test the Routing Behavior

 SSH into the instance in VPC10 and do the ping test, and your ping result will be the same as the screenshot below.